abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *metuenda* from *metuo, metuere, metui* is the passive periphrastic with an implied *est*, meaning to fear/be afraid.

-      For the winter congeals honey with frost, and heat dissolves the, having been melted, same - and either power ought to be equally feared by the bees.
+      For the winter congeals honey with frost, and heat dissolves the same, having been melted - and either power ought to be equally feared by the bees.

 |                                      *neque illae*